chaddjohnson/react-signup-form/README.md

 Run `yarn test` or `npm run test`.

+## Deployment

+Push to `master`, and the app will be deployed to GitHub Pages via CI.

 ## Possible improvements

 - Provide a way to access a list of all errors present in the form.